 Contributed by Rashmi & Chalukya of GO Beyond Bounds

-During our stay in Switzerland, we had this opportunity to visit the grand balloon festival held in the village of Chateau d’Oex near Montreux.
+During our stay in Switzerland, we had the opportunity to visit the grand balloon festival held in the village of Chateau d’Oex near Montreux.
 This balloon festival is one of the popular festivals of Switzerland and has won Chateau d’Oex the title of the ‘Hot Air Balloon Capital’.
 The annual Balloon Festival held in the month of January draws pilots from all over the world.
 The fest puts up a spectacular show of balloons in all colors, shapes, and sizes over the snowed landscapes of the Alps.
 Make sure to stay until dusk when the ‘Night Glow’ happens, the balloons lit with golden light adorn the starry sky is a mesmerizing show to behold.

 When you are here for the festival make sure to visit the small village of Château d’Oex, one of the beautiful Swiss villages with its pretty chalets.
 There is also a Balloon Museum housed in the Town Hall of the village which exhibits artifacts and information on the history of hot air ballooning.